Playwright Locators Best Practices

 Mastering Playwright locators is essential for creating robust, maintainable test automation frameworks.

-By prioritizing user-facing attributes, leveraging advanced techniques like chaining and filtering, and utilizing tools like the Locator Picker, you'll be well-equipped to handle even the most complex web applications.
+By prioritizing user-facing attributes, leveraging advanced techniques such as chaining and filtering, and using tools like the Locator Picker, you'll be well-equipped to handle even the most complex web applications.

 Remember, the key is to think like a user, not a machine.